 - Operating Reserve The Stormwater Program should target a year-end Operating Reserve equal to 50% of annual operating requirements, or 6-months of normal operations.
 In this analysis, there is only about \$13,000 in annual maintenance costs (in 2015 values); therefore this reserve is a fairly small amount.
 If the system operation and maintenance and permit compliance program costs are also funded, the operating reserve should be increased to account for those additional annual expenses. - Debt Reserve When required by debt-financing, the Stormwater Program will maintain a Debt Reserve consistent with the covenants established by each issuance.
-The financial analysis assumed that the City would maintain a debt reserve equal to the annual debt service payment this area before proceeding.
-In establishing any regulatory fee for the Stormwater Program, the City should ensure that the broader costs of the Program - those with broader community benefits - are explicitly excluded from the cost of service calculation.
-Those costs must be borne by the Program's primary revenue source.
+The financial analysis assumed that the City would maintain a debt reserve equal to the annual debt service payment for each debt issue. - Capital Reserve The minimum targeted balance in the Capital Reserve is equal to 3% of net assets based on an assumed 33-year infrastructure replacement cycle typical of similar utilities.
+However, this is normally considered the starting point for addressing long-term capital needs; the City should regularly review this reserve policy and adjust as needed.